Africa's Great Civilizations: Summary

+Episodes

+Release

 On April 26, 2017, Gates introduced the series at the United Nations.
 The event was spearheaded by the Africa-America Institute.
 The series was released on both Blu-ray and DVD on May 16, 2017.

 Reception

-The New York Times praised the series, but said it would have been good if it made more connections between the civilisations of the past and modern Africa.
+The New York Times praised the series, but said it would have been good if it made more connections between the civilizations of the past and modern Africa.
 Multifaith website Spirituality & Practice called the series "ambitious and poignant;" while the UK Independent called it "Endlessly enthralling and tremendously dramatic."